 table = {'name': ['John', 'Mike', 'Suresh', 'Tracy'], 'Age': [25, 32, 30, 26], 'Profession': ['Developer', 'Analyst', 'Admin', 'HR'], 'Salary':[1000000, 1200000, 900000, 1100000] } data = pd.DataFrame(table) print(data)

-How to create pandas DataFrame from dict of lists
+How to create Python pandas DataFrame from dict of lists

-If you are confused to place everything in one place, divide them into part.
-Here, we declared four lists of items and then assigned them for each column.
+If you are confused about placing everything in one place, divide them into parts.
+Here, we declared four lists of items and assigned them for each column.

 names = ['John', 'Mike', 'Suresh', 'Tracy'] ages = [25, 32, 30, 26] Professions = ['Developer', 'Analyst', 'Admin', 'HR'] Salaries = [1000000, 1200000, 900000, 1100000] table = {'name': names, 'Age': ages, 'Profession': Professions, 'Salary': Salaries } data = pd.DataFrame(table) print(data)